-61.6% of the resident workers in Camden Council area have qualifications, compared to 76.9% for Health Care and Social Assistance.
+61.6% of the resident workers (All industries) in Camden Council area have qualifications, compared to 76.9% for Health Care and Social Assistance.

 Education is an essential means of building the knowledge and skill levels of the labour force, which is a key factor in achieving future economic and social development.